einarjon/adventofcode.sh/README.md

 Advent of Code 2020, done in bash.
 Because why not? https://adventofcode.com/2020/

-Input not included, but can be given on the command line.
+Input can be given on the command line.
 Defaults to *number*.txt in the same folder (no leading 0).
+Added my input files in input/ folder.

 Description of what I'm doing.
 Contains spoilers....